honno/hypothesis/hypothesis-python/docs/numpy.rst

 libraries in the ``hypothesis.extra.array_api`` package.
 See :issue:`3037` for more details.

-Similiar to the NumPy extra, :func:`~hypothesis.extra.array_api.arrays` is provided to generate arrays along with other useful strategies.
+Similar to the NumPy extra, :func:`~hypothesis.extra.array_api.arrays` is provided to generate arrays along with other useful strategies.

 .. automodule:: hypothesis.extra.array_api